holoviz/panel/doc/how_to/test/uitests.md

 Sometimes, for example when you create [custom components](https://panel.holoviz.org/user_guide/Custom_Components.html), it can be useful to also test the UI.

 For testing the UI we recommend the framework [Playwright](https://playwright.dev/) by Microsoft.
-Panel it self is tested by this framework.
+Panel itself is tested with this framework.

 Before you get started please install the packages